EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_02/Lecture_2.3.md

 ## Imperfect information

-Imperfect information is an economic term which differs from perfect information.
+Imperfect information is an economic term which is the opposite of perfect information.
 With perfect information in a market, all consumers and producers have perfect and instantaneous knowledge of all market prices, their own utility and cost functions.
 However, in real-world energy markets, this is not the case.
-Some information is hidden or unknown, such as other player's cost functions and future market prices.
+Some information is hidden or unknown, such as other player's cost functions.

 With some models it is necessary to make this assumption of perfect information.
 For example the bids of all the players in the market are known at all times.
 This is a significant assumption and can influence the final outcome of the model.
 By using the agent-based simulation methodology, we can avoid making this assumption and allow information to be hidden between players, as happens in decentralised energy markets.